adeyinkaoresanya/Ames_House_Price_Prediction_Using_Model_Pipelines/README.md

 # Ames_House_Price_Prediction_Using_Model_Pipelines

-The goal of this project was to predict the price of a home in Ames, Iowa, based on certain characteristics of the building.
-This was carried out using basic algorithms such as Linear Regression and Random Forest.
-This problem is a regression problem.
+The goal of this project was to predict the price of a home in Ames, Iowa, based on certain characteristics of the building and with the use of model pipelines.

 # About the data
 The dataset, downloaded from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques), contained information on 2919 houses in Ames.
 This was divided into train set [1460 rows, 81 columns] and test set [1459 rows, 80 columns], consisting of 36 numeric variables, 44 categorical variables and a numeric label (present in the train set).
 The features centred around location of the building, characteristics of the building itself, year of construction or renovation.